Last updated: 25 October, 2024 @ 08:27

 Native oyster recipes

-In terms of a native oyster recipe as such, I wouldn’t bother.
+In terms of a native oyster recipe as such, we wouldn’t bother.
 Nothing more than a squeeze of lemon is needed for these wonderous creatures.

 Opening a native oyster is slightly more difficult than opening a Pacific oyster.
 Firstly, owing to their size you’ll need a shucker without a handguard.